 This data is key to helping you prioritize your time and customer list – and it’s key to uncovering larger problems across your customer-base.
 When you reach out, think of these customers, complaints, or reviews in a positive way.
 Look at them as opportunities to identify weak spots in your product or across your business, so that you can continue to improve customer retention and experience.

 What are some common-sense indicators you look for when watching for customer churn?

 Senior Customer Success Manager

-Calista is a Senior Customer Success Manager at Higher Logic.
+Calista is a former Senior Customer Success Manager at Higher Logic.
 As an advocate and liaison between her customers and Higher Logic’s internal operations, she maintains the highest level of customer satisfaction by articulating customer needs, challenges and business goals to internal organizational leadership to satisfy customer needs and exceed expectations.
 Calista joined Higher Logic from a boutique digital marketing firm and brings with her an understanding of the needs and challenges of both the corporate and non-profit worlds when it comes to connecting with customers and members.

 Suggested Higher Logic Posts

 Why Every B2B Company Needs to Build a Branded Customer Community